-The closing date for applications will be 31st October 2021 at 5:00pm.
+The closing date for applications for September 2024 will be 31st October 2023 at 5:00pm.
 Any admission forms received after the closing date will be processed as late applications.

 When the school is oversubscribed, after the admission of pupils with an Education, Health and Care plan or a Statement of Special Educational Needs naming the school, priority for admission will be given to those children who meet the criteria set out below, in priority order:

 1. Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order.

 2. Priority will next be given to children based on their exceptional medical or social needs or those of their parents.
 Each application must include evidence, from a medical specialist or social worker of the child’s/parent’s need and why they must attend this school rather than any other, based on those needs.
 If evidence is not submitted to the LA with the application, a child’s or parent’s medical or social needs cannot be considered.

 3. Priority will next be given to the siblings of pupils attending the school at the time the application is received, where an older sibling is in Year 11 siblings will not be prioritised under this criterion.